-Year 1 – The first year of the ICM program consists of two courses.
-ICM: The Clinical Experience and ICM: Introduction to the Patient.
-Students meet weekly in small groups with 2 faculty preceptors in the CSC to learn and practice medical interviewing and interpersonal / ccommunication skills with both volunteer patients and simulated patients (actors portraying cases).
-The courses cover many aspects of doctor patient relationship and communication.
-In addition to the weekly small group sessions, students also participate in workshops and learn fundamental physical examination techniques.
+Year 1 – The first year of the ICM program consists of three modules: Communication, the Physical Exam, and the Clinical Experience.
+Students meet weekly in small groups with two faculty preceptors in the CSC to learn and practice medical interviewing and interpersonal / communication skills with both volunteer patients and simulated patients (actors portraying cases).
+The Communication module covers many aspects of doctor patient relationship and communication.
+In the Physical Exam module, students participate in workshops and learn fundamental physical examination techniques.
 Students have an opportunity to practice their medical interviewing and physical examination techniques through preceptor clinical placements in the community during the Clinical Experience Module.

-Year 3 – The CSC also hosts the 3rd year course, Patients, Doctors and Community (PDC), which meets every 6 - 8 weeks throughout the clinical clerkship year.
-Students leave their clinical sites to meet in small groups with their faculty preceptor pairs and address difficult situations encountered in their clinical settings.
+Year 3 – Patients, Doctors, and Community (PDC) meets every 6 - 8 weeks throughout the clinical clerkship year.
+Students come to the CSC from their clinical sites to meet in small groups with their faculty preceptor pairs and address difficult situations encountered in their clinical settings.
 The students also practice more advanced communication skills such as delivering bad news and informed consent.

-In our mission to educate and assess the skills of medical students, the faculty collaborates with professionally trained actors for both formative teaching sessions (simulated patients) as well as clinical skills assessments (standardized patients).
-These highly trained professionals assist Einstein faculty in ICM and with several other courses and 3rd year clinical clerkships.
+As part of Einstein’s mission to educate and assess the skills of medical students, the faculty collaborates with professionally trained actors for both formative teaching sessions (simulated patients) as well as clinical skills assessments (standardized patients).
+These highly trained professionals assist Einstein faculty in ICM, several other courses, and third year clinical clerkships.

-During their 3rd year clerkship in Medicine students participate in an innovative educational experience called a Group Observed Structured Clinical Exam (GOSCE).
-Students work together to address patients’ medical problems.
-Students participate in individual OSCEs during the Family and Social Medicine clerkship with a palliative care case and shared decision process and in the Pediatrics clerkship with an adolescent case.
-During the Geriatrics clerkship they practice functional and cognitive assessment skills.
+During their third year clerkship in Medicine, students participate in an innovative educational experience called a Group Observed Structured Clinical Exam (GOSCE), where students work together to address patients’ medical problems.

-The largest OSCE at the Clinical Skills Center is the 3rd year clinical skills assessment (CSA).
-The CSA is held at the end of the 3rd year for all Einstein students.
-The exam is similar in design to the USMLE Step 2 CS exam.
-It covers content areas in all the major clerkships.
+The largest OSCE at the Clinical Skills Center is the clinical skills assessment (CSA) exam, which all Einstein students must take at the end of their third year.
+This exam is similar in design to the USMLE Step 2 CS exam, and covers content areas in all the major clerkships.
 In addition to a diagnostic challenge, each case also includes a psychosocial component, which poses an interpersonal or communication challenge.

-In addition to the courses and clinical assessment programs described here above, the Ruth L. Gottesman Clinical Skills Center hosts multiple programs and special events throughout the year for the Einstein community.
+In addition to the courses and clinical assessment programs described here, the Ruth L. Gottesman Clinical Skills Center hosts multiple programs and special events throughout the year for the Einstein community.

 Belfer Educational Center for Health Sciences offers instructional laboratories and conference rooms, all fully equipped with multimedia digital data projectors and computers connected to the College of Medicine network.
 Except when in use for classes, these rooms are available to students for use as study areas.